 LED: Never.
-The way that LEDs work means that they always switch cleanly on or off.
+The way that LED light bulbs work means that they always switch cleanly on or off.
 If they flicker, there’s a problem with the circuits inside.

-LED: Less reputable manufacturers will cut corners with their LEDs and often this will affect the colour of light they give out.
-Good quality LEDs give out light in either a fresh Cool White or Daylight colour or much more commonly, a cosy Warm White colour – and they give a better representation of colour than CFLs.
+LED: Less reputable manufacturers will cut corners with their LED light bulbs and often this will affect the colour of light they give out.
+Good quality LED light bulbs give out light in either a fresh Cool White or Daylight colour or much more commonly, a cosy Warm White colour – and they give a better representation of colour than CFL light bulbs.

 Do they take time to “warm-up”?